sylvainjule/kirby-multilist/README.md

 ## 6. Responsive

 The field behaves like any <em>Structure</em> field: on mobile only the first column will be shown.
-All the fields remain editable through the usual structure drawer.
+All the fields remain editable in the usual structure drawer.

 <br/>